DavidHe1127/aws-cert/solution_architect_pro/cost-management/README.md

 - Enforcing standardized tagging can be done via AWS Config Rules or custom scripts.

-For example, EC2 instances not propery tagged are stopped or terminated nightly
+For example, EC2 instances not properly tagged are stopped or terminated nightly

 - Most resources can have up to 50 tags.